Thomas Jefferson University

 Within the “Chamber,” deep-set window sills are repurposed as niches for displaying sculptural busts from the Collection, subtly integrating artifacts into the architectural fabric.
 A structural column, rather than being concealed, is absorbed into the design through a widened, curved wall enclosure—transformed into a vertical display case for historic surgical instruments, seamlessly merging structure with storytelling.

-The “Medicine Cabinet” acoustic art wall is nearly one hundred feet long and extends along the east and west sides of the Archive.
-It is interrupted by a pair of double glass doors creates and acoustic boundary between the solitary study spaces and the more active exhibition spaces within the Chamber.
+The “Medicine Cabinet” acoustic art wall extends nearly one hundred feet along the east and west edges of the Archive.
+A pair of double glazed doors punctuates the wall, establishing an acoustic boundary between the quiet, solitary study areas and the more active exhibition spaces within the Chamber.

 The “Vault” supports student and scholarly engagement with the University’s archival collection, balancing accessibility with security.
 Clear sightlines were integral to the design, ensuring visual oversight while maintaining an open, inviting atmosphere.
 A vibrant yellow finish enlivens the high-density shelving system, which was strategically placed to align with structural load capacities.
 One display case within the Medicine Cabinet features a glass back, offering a framed glimpse into the bright yellow core of the Archives—a visual anchor and symbolic heart of the collection.